madeofpendletonwool/PinePods/completed_todos.md

 - [] People Table with background jobs to update people found in podcasts
 - [] Subscribe to people
 - [] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
-- [] Queue adjmustment for mobile devices
-- [] Update queue slider to be centered
 - [] Add loading spinner when adding podcast via people page
 - [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
 - [] Fix issues with refreshing